 When Grady and Arlene Ulm fully retired in 2014 they soon realized after a year of retirement that they were made for the working world.
 Instead of searching for traditional full-time positions, they decided to take it a step further and start their own business, ATAG Underground Works, LLC, located in Harrah, OK.

 While researching the necessary steps on how to get started, ATAG discovered Eastern Oklahoma County Technology Center’s Business Development Center.
-Through EOC Tech’s Small Business Management program, along with help from the Small Business Management Coordinator, Harold Baade, ATAG was able put their business on the map and chart their way to success.
+Through EOC Tech’s Small Business Management program, along with help from the Small Business Management Coordinator, Harold Baade, ATAG, and a few other business plan consultants, they were able put their business on the map and chart their way to success.

 “The evening classes offered the scope and range we needed to put a business plan together,” Arlene said.
 “We were able to find the local bank that gave us the business loan for startup, an attorney to make an LLC and a CPA to advise and help us along with setting up the financial structure.”